MicrosoftDocs/xamarin-docs/docs/graphics-games/skiasharp/index.md

 ---
-title: "2D Drawing"
+title: "2D Drawing With SkiaSharp"
-description: "Cross Platform 2D Drawing with SkiaSharp" ms.prod: xamarin ms.assetid: A8A61421-4544-422A-A7E0-9355C67DF21E
+description: "This document provides an overview of cross-platform 2D drawing with SkiaSharp.
+It links to various guides that describe SkiaSharp and its various APIs." ms.prod: xamarin ms.assetid: A8A61421-4544-422A-A7E0-9355C67DF21E
 author: charlespetzold